-Tuscan cuisine, which you can find when you spend 24 hours in Florence is known for its wild game, rabbit and duck a famous dish you must try in Florence is Bistecca Fiorentina.
+Tuscan cuisine, which you can find when you spend time in Florence is known for its wild game, rabbit and duck a famous dish you must try in Florence is Bistecca Fiorentina.

 Venice is another Italian destination that’s been on my bucket list for years.
 With its location on a lagoon and the Adriatic Sea, the range of seafood is outstanding there are many must-try foods in Venice.
 One thing remains the same though the Italians do not eat the same way the rest of the world does.